 Soon Heloise was pregnant.
-A scandal was imminent, so the couple fled to Brittany, Abelard's home, where they wed in secret.
-But Fulbert found out and was furious.
-Heloise was able to escape to a convent in Argenteuil, but Abelard was attacked and castrated.
-The two decided to give up their beloved son, then take Holy Orders as a monk and nun [source: Abelard and Heloise].
+A scandal was imminent, so the couple fled to Brittany, Abelard's home.
+Fulbert found out and was furious, and the two got married in an attempt to appease him.
+He wasn't satisfied, though.
+Heloise escaped to a convent in Argenteuil, but Abelard was attacked and castrated.
+They left their son, Astrolabe, in the care of Abelard's sister and ultimately took holy orders as a monk and nun [source: Abelard and Heloise].

 Although Abelard and Heloise were separated for years, their love relationship lives on through their correspondence.
 Today, they are interred together in Paris' Pére Lachaise cemetery.